Achille44/FreeSpace2-French-Translations/README.md

 # FreeSpace2-French-Translations

-Project to translate FreeSpace 2 mods to French language.
+Project to translate FreeSpace 2 mods into French language.
 The mods translated here can be found on the community website http://www.hard-light.net/.

 ## How to test the existing translations?